 There are a handful of key ingredients that must be in place before a business is ready to expand.
 When a business owner first looks at expanding the business, they need to look closely at whether they have the right ingredients to open a new store.

 The first one is the demand for the product.
 You have to make sure that there are enough customers who are hungry to buy your product.
 Secondly, you have to make sure that the business is profitable.
 A lot of people go out to franchise because they’re desperate to grow and they can’t grow their existing business because it’s not profitable enough.
 This should be a warning signal.
-Lastly, once you know there is a demand for your product and that you can sell your product at a profit, you have to know your business model can handle volume.

 Preparing your business for expansion is a process of refining your existing business model.
 As you move through the stages, you will define and clarify your ideas.